-Dates of payment for service assignments extending beyond 38 weeks are scheduled to correspond with the reports of service performed.
+Dates of payment for service assignments extending beyond the full school year are scheduled to correspond with the reports of service performed.
 Such payments will normally coincide with the biweekly payment cycle.
-The paychecks of all teachers delivered to the schools and all other sites shall be delivered in sealed envelopes.

-- Section F. Payroll Cycle: All checks shall be on a bi-weekly basis reflecting the teacher's 21 or 26 payday option.
-The Payroll Department shall distribute the listing of the proposed days of the paydays to all teachers prior to the close of the preceding school year. - Section G. Demonstration Teaching: Payment for college demonstration lessons and for demonstration lessons for teachers in service is included on the teacher's biweekly check shortly after remuneration for the service is made by the cooperating institution to the Board of Education.
+Section F. Payroll Cycle: All checks shall be on a bi-weekly basis reflecting the teacher's 21 or 26 payday option.
+The Payroll Department shall distribute the listing of the proposed days of the paydays to all teachers prior to the close of the preceding school year.

+Section G. Demonstration Teaching: Payment for college demonstration lessons and for demonstration lessons for teachers in service is included on the teacher's biweekly check shortly after remuneration for the service is made by the cooperating institution to the Board of Education.